-To assess the potential for adverse health effects to troops the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately 1 year.
-A conservative (protective) assumption is that personnel routinely consumed less than 5L/day of non-drinking water for up to 365 days (1-year).
-It is further assumed that control measures and/or personal protective equipment were not used.
-A total of 17 disinfected bulk water (Non-Drinking) samples from 2006 to 2012 were evaluated for this health risk assessment.
-No chemicals were detected at levels above the short or long-term MEGs.
+To assess the potential for adverse health effects to troops, the following assumptions were made about dose and duration: All U.S. personnel at this location were expected to remain at this site for approximately1 year.
+A conservative (protective) assumption is that personnel routinely consumed less than 5-L/day of non-drinking water for up to 365 days (1 year).
+It is further assumed that control measures and/or PPE were not used.